PASCOscientific/pasco_python/documentation.md

 2. Sensors available through the interface
 3. Measurements provided by the sensors

-When a pasco device connects it tells the computer its interface id, which is then looked up in `datasheets.xml` This datasheet tells the computer what communication channels are available on the device, including sensors, outputs (like speakers), and plugin locations (such as the ports on the control node).
+When a pasco device connects it tells the computer its interface id, which is then looked up in `datasheets.py` This datasheet tells the computer what communication channels are available on the device, including sensors, outputs (like speakers), and plugin locations (such as the ports on the control node).
 This initializing is handled by `initialize_device()`.

 `initialize_device()` uses `datasheets.xml` to first get data about the interface channels, then pass this to `initialize_device_sensors()`.
 This calls `_initialize_sensor()` on each sensor in turn to get data on the sensor and the measurements it provides.
 Finally the sensor and measurement lists are saved in several instance attributes.

 ### Plugin Sensors
 Working with the control node's plugin sensors requires some special handling provided by several functions with `controlnode_plugins` in the name.

 The most important is `update_controlnode_plugin_sensor()`.
 When a sensor is plugged in or unplugged from the control node it sends a callback with the sensor IDs plugged into ports A, B, and Sensor.
 This callback is handled by `_notify_callback()`, which calls `process_measurement_response()`, which calls `update_controlnode_plugin_sensor()`.
 This unpacks the data about the sensors plugged in and passes the new sensor list to `initialize_device_sensors`, updating the internal sensor list.
-This process is executed by `scan_controlnode_plugins()` during the control node's connect sequence.
+This process is initiated by `scan_controlnode_plugins()` during the control node's connect sequence, and repeated whenever a sensor is plugged in or unplugged from the control node.

 ---
 ## `control_node_device.py`